Three Unique Living Opportunities in The Hague

 • 49% of women and 45% of men in Holland, aged between 35 and 45, have acquired a degree

-What Higher Ed looks like in Holland
+What Higher Ed looks like in the Netherlands

 To get a clearer idea of the educational options available to young people in NL, and how they can be reached, take a look at the diagram below: